React Hooks Basic

 full code and demo on codesandbox

-In the example above, we make use of the useState() giving the initial value of 0.
-The hook then return two elements which we set the first element to a variable called count and the second element to a variable called setCount.
+In the example above, we use useState() with an initial value of 0.
+The hook then returns two elements, which we set to variables called count and setCount.
 Instead of using setState to set the value of a state, we now use setCount or any name we give to it.

-If we want to add another state, we simply add otherline for that state like this
+If we want to add another state, we simply add another line for that state like this:

 function Main(){